$100M Leads Review (The 9-Figure Lead Secret?)

 • Warm outreach: Message people you already know.
 Instead of pitching directly, ask contacts who they know that might benefit from what you offer.

 • Free content: Post valuable tips on social media daily.
-The key is to switch from “How to” to “How I”.
-You attract strangers who start trusting you before you ever pitch them.
+The key is switching from “How to” to “How I”.
+Strangers start trusting you before you ever pitch them.

 • Cold outreach: Send personalized DMs to strangers who fit your ideal customer.
 Higher effort, but you control the volume.

-Two things Alex introduces in the free content channel are worth knowing.
+Two ideas in the free content channel are worth knowing.

 First, the Give: Ask Ratio.
 The more value you give before you ask, the easier the ask becomes.